 After the typical basecoat/stripe/clearcoat routine, we added one of our favorite custom paint restoration features.
 We final sanded the clearcoat to 800 grit and re-cleared it, color sanded to 2000 grit and buffed it.
 Remember, I told you this client wanted flawless!

-show the car before it’s completely reassembled; the client did the initial disassembly and reassembly work.
+These pictures show the car before it’s completely reassembled; the client did the initial disassembly and reassembly work.